will-sh/hdfs-mcp/README.md

-# HDFS MCP Controller
+# HDFS MCP Server

-A HDFS controller based on MCP (Model Context Protocol) that provides access to HDFS clusters through the MCP protocol.
+HDFS MCP Server is a controller based on MCP (Model Context Protocol) that provides access to HDFS clusters through the MCP protocol.
+The server supports basic HDFS operations such as file upload, download, move, copy, and provides friendly error handling and connection testing capabilities.

 ## Requirements